God's Moving Crew Had Assigned Roles — Modern Paraphrase | nocap.bible

 "They must not touch the holy things, lest they die."

 No cap — this wasn't a suggestion.
 Physical contact with the unwrapped holy objects meant death.
 God's is not something you handle casually.
-The Kohathites had the honor of carrying the most sacred items in all of , but that proximity to God's presence came with absolute boundaries.
+The Kohathites had the honor of carrying an incredibly sacred item in all of , but that proximity to God's presence came with absolute boundaries.

 Protecting the Kohathites 🛡️

-God then gives Moses and Aaron a direct warning — and honestly, it shows how much He cared about His people even in the middle of all these strict rules.
+God then gives and a direct warning — and honestly, it shows how much He cared about His people even in the middle of all these strict rules.

 "Do not let the Kohathite clans be destroyed from among the Levites.
 Deal with them this way so they may live and not die when they come near the most holy things: Aaron and his sons shall go in and assign each one to his task and his load.
 But they must not go in to look on the holy things even for a moment, or they will die."